Geo-Web-Project/specs/registry.md

 The initial version of this specification is focused on delivering a working prototype for the [HackFS](https://hackfs.com) hackathon.
 The minimum requirements are:

 - Define a mechanism for representing land
-- Land can be purchased for the first time by an entity
+- Land can be claimed by an entity
-- Digital content can be attached to land at the time of purchasing
+- Digital content can be attached to land when claimed

 ## Land